 Coolant Ain’t A Big Deal.
 Radiators Are.

 Coolant is an item most people don’t consume huge quantities of.
-There’s not really a best time of year to buy it because it’s not a high volume item.
+There’s not really the best time of year to buy it because it’s not a high-volume item.

 Speaking of coolant, fixing a radiator is a mid-level-expertise job that a lot of people can do.
 You can get them anywhere if you price-shop.